Man Utd transfer news: Why outcry over Harry Maguire’s potential £70m-plus transfer fee is nonsense | Goal.com

 It also happens to be the one thing on which everybody apparently has an opinion.

-Leicester City’s price-tag stands somewhere around £85-90 million, while United have reportedly had an initial offer of £70m rejected.
+Leicester City’s price-tag stands somewhere around £85-90 million ($105m-$117m), while United have reportedly had an initial offer of £70m rejected.
 But judging by some of the reactions to the fees involved, Maguire is not worthy of being the subject of such elevated figures.

 Whether compared to United defenders of years gone by such as Rio Ferdinand or the current most expensive defender in history, Liverpool’s £75m centre-back Virgil van Dijk, the majority of supporters seem to look upon Maguire unfavourably and so have decided that the England man is not worth anything like the costs being mentioned in negotiations so far.